johnthethird/TutorialSinatra/README.md

 ## Step 2

 OK so we added a Gemfile, added the Sinatra gem, and ran `bundle`, which installed the code and created a Gemfile.lock file, which specifies the exact versions used.
 At any time you can delete the Gemfile.lock and re-run bundle to get the latest versions of everything.

+## Step 3

+Now we added the main `app.rb` and some views.
+You can run it by saying, `ruby app.rb` then going to "http://localhost:4567" in a browser.